tonethar/IGME-110-Fall-2025/documents/p2-final.md

 1) A PDF of your Infographic that meets the requirements of Section I. above

-2) A Word doc with your design decisions and ALL sources as spelled in Section II. above
+2) A Word doc with your design decisions and ALL sources as spelled out in Section II. above